getml/getml-relbench/README.md

 Relational Deep Learning represents a category of approaches within relational learning that leverages mostly graph neural networks to learn features from relational data.

-## Let's Bring it Together - The getML x RelBench Challenge
+## Let's Bring it Together - The getML Community Data Science Challenge

 ### Take on the Challenge